Fritz Busch: Reputation

 In the opinion of Grove, Busch was "the soundest type of German musician: not markedly original or spectacular, but thorough, strong-minded, decisive in intention and execution, with idealism and practical sense nicely balanced".
 The Times called him "a virile, faithful and extremely skilful interpreter of Mozart" and continued, "His beat like his bearing was one of quiet authority; his interpretations were fully alive without fuss or idiosyncrasy but devoted wholly to the projection of the music as he conceived the composer to have intended it".

+In 2008, Hänssler Profil issued a three-CD set of Busch's complete Dresden recordings, mainly short works and operatic excerpts (including the first recorded extracts from Turandot), but with a complete Brahms Second Symphony and a black and white film of him conducting the Tannhäuser overture captured sometime between 1930-33.
+The bonus DVD also had a 2008 documentary film by Stefan Braunshausen about Fritz Busch and his Dresden career as well as the voices of Colin Davis, who played for him, and Erna Berger.
+A 192-page illustrated book in German and English was included.